 Your immune system automatically targets harmful microorganisms and works to drive them out while preventing an infection.
 Inflammation is one of your immune system’s most effective responses, but can also damage the soft tissues in your mouth and body if allowed to run rampant.
 By overworking your mind and body by keeping them on high alert, stress can affect your body’s ability to regulate its immune system and fight off malicious germs.
 As a result, high levels of stress can make you more vulnerable to gum disease, both of which stem from infections caused by excessive oral bacteria and dental plaque.
 As gum inflammation and disease progress, your weakened immune system will have a harder time fighting it off, and you’ll be more susceptible to the destruction of gum disease, including permanent tooth loss.

-Find out more about the relationship of Stress and tooth grinding
+Find out more about the relationship between Stress and tooth grinding

 Aside from providing expert cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from Chicago and all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.